 Extracting time from datetime is straightforward in R. You can use 1) the format() function: format(YourDates, format = “%H:%M:%S”), and 2) the as.POSIXctfunction: as.POSIXct(dates, format = “%m/%d/%Y %H:%M:%S”).

 Example 1: How to Extract Time from a Vector Containing Dates

-In the first example, we are going to get time from a vector (c()) containing dates.
-Here we are going to start by converting the characters to dates using the as.POSIXct function together with format.
-Now, this will make it easier to extract time, day, or year from a character vector.
+In the first example, we will get time from a vector (c()) containing dates.
+Here we will start by converting the characters to dates using the as.POSIXct function together with format.
+This will make it easier to extract time, day, or year from a character vector.

 Here’s the syntax for extracting time from a vector containing dates and times:

 Of course, YourDates should be a vector containing dates and you will see how you convert a vector so that you can use format to extract the hour, minutes, and seconds.
 Some other R tutorials you may find useful:

 - How to use the Repeat and Replicate functions in R

 - How to Create Dummy Variables in R (with Examples)

 First, if we have obtained data and stored it in a character vector (